James Douketis, MD, FRCPC

 Co-Chair of Clinical Guides Committee

 Dr. Shannon Bates is a Professor in the Department of Medicine at McMaster University, where she holds the Eli Lilly Canada/May Cohen Chair in Women’s Health and serves as the Director of the Division of Hematology and Thromboembolism and of Hematology in Laboratory Medicine.
-She is the current Vice Chair of the Royal College of Physicians and Surgeons of Canada’s Area of Focused Competence Committee in Adult Thrombosis Medicine.
+She is the current Vice Chair of the Royal College of Physicians and Surgeons of Canada’s Area of Focused Competence Committee in Adult Thrombosis Medicine and Co-Editor in Chief of Thrombosis Research.

 Dr. Bates’ clinical and academic work focuses on women’s issues in thrombosis and anticoagulant therapy, especially as they relate to pregnancy, assisted reproduction, and hormonal therapy.
 Dr. Bates was lead author for the chapter examining the use of antithrombotic agents during pregnancy in the 7th, 8th and 9th editions of the American College of Chest Physicians (ACCP) Evidence-Based Clinical-Practice Guidelines for Antithrombotic and Thrombolytic Therapy and for a new chapter examining the diagnosis of deep vein thrombosis for the 9th edition of those guidelines.
-She is the Chair of the American Society of Hematology Guideline Panel on venous thromboembolism in the context of pregnancy and a member of the panel on venous thromboembolism diagnosis.
+She was the Chair of the American Society of Hematology Guideline Panel on venous thromboembolism in the context of pregnancy that was published in December 2018 and a member of the panel on venous thromboembolism diagnosis.

 Sudeep Shivakumar, MD, FRCPC